SoftInstigate/restheart/security/README.md

 - has checked the credential passed via Basic Authentication and proxied the request
 - has determined the account roles.
 The proxied request includes the headers `X-Forwarded-Account-Id` and `X-Forwarded-Account-Roles`.
 - has checked the permission specified in `security.yml` for the account roles and determined that the request could be executed.
 - the response headers include the header `Auth-Token`.
 Its value can be used in place of the actual password in the Basic Authentication until its expiration.
-This is useful in web application to store in the browser the less sensitive auth token.
+This is useful in Web Applications, for storing in the browser the less sensitive auth token instead of full username and password.

 # Understanding &#181;IAM